bitwes/GodotInputRecorder/README.md

 # Install
 1. Add the addons/input_recorder folder to your project.
 1. Enable the plugin
-1. Add an `InputRecorder` control to your scene.
+1. Add an `IR_InputRecorderControl` control to your scene with the + button.

 # Using
+1. Create your test scene with all your testable items.
+1. Add an `IR_InputRecorderControl` to your scene.
-1. Run the scene you add it to.
+1. Run the scene.
 1. Hit the record button
 1. Move the mouse around, drag/drop, type, and other input things.
 1. Click the stop button.